Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Best Fit

-Prototype, bridge production, and low-volume OEM parts
+Prototype, bridge production, low-volume OEM parts, and structural metal components

 Critical Features